 Yellow and orange goldfish lack melanophores, while fish exhibiting blue coloration have the xanthophores missing.

-Guanine deposited in the cells causes the tissues to be reflective and bluish-gray in color.
+Guanine deposited in the skin causes the tissues to be reflective and bluish-gray in color.

-A goldfish’s scale type is determined by how much guanine is present and at what depth it is deposited in the skin and scales.
+A goldfish’s scale type is determined by how much guanine is present and at what depth it is deposited in the skin.
+The scales themselves are thin, colorless, translucent three layer constructions of collagen fibers overlaid with some mineralization.

 Metallic: A lot of guanine is present so the fish is highly reflective with the scales well defined and looking like polished metal in strong light.
 The majority of goldfish sold are this scale type.
 This scale type is usually a single color or two at the most.
 Any black showing on the fish will be because of injury, or the fish is going through its color change.